tamseel101/CodeNow/README.md

 Merges to this branch will be made through a pull request at the end of every sprint.
 The pull request must be thoroughly reviewed and requires the approval of at least 4 members of the team.

 ### Ticketing System
-We will be using Github Issues to track our issues.
+We will be using Trello to track our issues.